CalvinWilkinson/CalvinWilkinson/README.md

 I started poking around and getting interested in computers and technology in 1998.
 My brother was taking a class for **Visual Basic 4**.
 I picked it up one day and I was instantly hooked.
 The rest is history!!

-I have worked with various industries such as the steel industry, industrial automation, retail, consulting, and even the world of taxes.
+I have worked in various industries such as the steel industry, industrial automation, retail, consulting, and even the world of taxes.
 I developed website front end, backend, low level PLC controls and ModBus communications, cross platform mobile apps, databases, and microservices architecture backend using Azure.
 I have also worked from large enterprise applications, to small companies with legacy systems.
 Some of the languages and technologies that I have used are C#, C++, SQL, TypeScript, JavaScript, NodeJS, Azure Functions, CosmosDB, SQL, MongoDB, Entity Framework, Python and more.

-Now days I work full time on building game development and CICD tools and libraries.
+Nowadays I work full time on building game development and CICD tools and libraries.

 <br/>